 “Music From Living on the Earth,” my first ever vinyl LP arrived today – 5 copies.
 EM Records, in Osaka, made the LP from my first CD, the one I released in 2000 for my self-made eight-month national tour promoting the 30th anniverary Villard/Random House edition of Living on the Earth.
 On the back cover is a photo that was taken in 1971 during a New York City book tour for the Vintage/Random House second edition of Living on the Earth.
 EM Records licensed it from the Associated Press.

 However, I actually WAS discovered by a record company.
 Koki Emura, the owner/producer of EM Records, saw my first two CDs when I posted them at the CD Baby online indie record store, where he was browsing for new releases.
 He knew my book, and he knew it was popular in Japan.
-He bought the two CDs, listened and liked them, and made me an offer.
-So, they were released with Japanese language covers and liner notes.
-They were released in Japan in 2005, and the following year I started doing concerts in Japan, and sold plenty of them for him.
+He bought copies of the two CDs, listened and liked them, and offered license them both for distribution in Japan with Japanese language covers and liner notes.
+They were released in Japan in 2005, and the following year I began doing concerts in Japan, and sold plenty of them for him.

 In 2014, Koki Emura proposed that “Music From Living on the Earth” be released as a vinyl LP.
 Of course, I agreed.
 So here it is.
 A thousand thanks to you, Emura-san!

 This record quickly reminded of the glory folk days of Joan Baez and Judy Collins.
 This was even before I read that although Alicia Bay Laurel recorded this album within the last year, she wrote these songs in the 1960s and 1970s when she lived on various communes in the US.
 She has that same beautiful voice with occasionally barbed lyrics.
 The arrangements are classic folk, but there is also some lounge jazz in a few of them, which plays well.
 While this is not a Linda Perhacs style discovery, Alicia Bay Laurel is a nice find, taking us back to a great time in folk music.